 Seek help.
 Planners and consultants can help you research and filter vendors before sending them your way to have a consultant or meet.
 This will save you time, and also, their expertise will help you work with vendors that they can vouch for and have proven track records.

-If you are feeling indecisive, you can give yourself a break, but still be conscious about your timeline.
+If you feel indecisive, you can give yourself a break but still be conscious about your timeline.
 We find that when there is a reasonable deadline that you give yourself and your partner to decide on something, the more focused you get and the more likely you will commit.

 Enjoy your progress and readiness!

 Don’t look back (unless necessary, of course!) and change things around, as this will make you feel like the wedding planning will always be “unfinished,” even if it is already.

 Consider following a wedding planning timeline that best suits your personal preferences and circumstances.